tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-06-30-tableau-procurement-analysis.md

 ---
 layout: post
-title: "A procurement analysis of inventory"
+title: A procurement analysis of inventory
-permalink: "tableau-procurement-analysis"
+permalink: tableau-procurement-analysis

 ---
 |Inventory by category|Inventory by product|